Rose Bowl Tickets

 There’s a reason why the Rose Bowl is called “The Granddaddy of Them All.”
 It is the

 original bowl game, first played in 1902.
 Since that time, the Pasadena spectacle has only grown in stature, with over 100,000 ticket-holders regularly cramming into the massive stadium each January 1.
 With that many seats in the interior bowl there are endless seating and pricing options and we’ve got everything you need to make the best possible choice.
-But don’t wait too long, 2015 Rose Bowl tickets are sure to go like lighting now that the NCAA has deemed it one of two semifinal sites in the first-ever College Football Playoffs.
+But don’t wait too long, 2015 Rose Bowl tickets are sure to go like lighting now that the NCAA has deemed it one of two semifinal sites in the first-ever College Football Playoff.

 Pasadena is no stranger to prestige, as the Rose Bowl of the BCS era pitted the Pac-12 Champion against the Big Ten Champion annually, unless either were involved in the national championship game.
 Now, under the new CFP system, the Rose Bowl is part of the “New Year’s Six” rotation and will host two semifinal teams every three years—2015 happens to be one of those special seasons!

 At the close of the regular season, four of the nation’s top teams will be picked by a 13-person College Football Selection Committee.
-The playoff semifinals will pit divide contenders between the Rose Bowl and the Cotton Bowl.The two teams to emerge from the semifinals will advance to the first-ever 2015 College Football Championship Game held at Cowboys Stadium in Arlington, Texas on Jan.
+The playoff semifinals will split contenders between the Rose Bowl and the Sugar Bowl.The two teams to emerge from the semifinals will advance to the first-ever 2015 College Football Championship Game held at Cowboys Stadium in Arlington, Texas on Jan.
 12, 2015.
 Seasons where the Rose Bowl is excluded from semifinals will feature two at-large teams selected by the same committee, base on competitiveness and geography.